1st Luftwaffe Field Division

+The 1st Luftwaffe Field Division (1.
+Luftwaffen-Feld-Division) was an infantry division of the Luftwaffe branch of the Wehrmacht that fought in World War II.
+It was formed using surplus ground crew of the Luftwaffe in Luftgau I, in Konigsberg, East Prussia.
+The Majority of the Division was trained at Heerestruppenubungsplatz Gross-Born.
+The infantry recruits came from Flieger-Regiment 10, a cadre regiment under the command of Oberst Robert Pistorius.
+The New Division's infantry complement lacked a regimental headquarters, but did have four independently led infantry battalions.
+Its Artillery Battalion contained three batteries of 10.5 cm leFH 18M Towed Guns (by the Raupenschlepper Ost or Opel Blitz vehicles).
+The Panzer-Jager Battalion contained two batteries of 7.5 cm Pak 40 Towed Anti Tank Guns and a battery of 75mm L24 Short Barreled Sturmgeschütz III Assault Guns.
+The Flak Battalion contained three companies of three Batteries of four, armed with the single barreled Flak 38 2 cm Flak 30, Flak 38 and Flakvierling 38, three batteries of four of the Flak 37 3.7 cm Flak 18/36/37 and four Flak 36 guns 8.8 cm Flak 18/36/37/41.
+It served on the Northern Sector of the Eastern Front under Army Group North from late 1942 to early 1944 at which time it was disbanded.

 Operational history

 The 1st Luftwaffe Field Division, the first of several such divisions, was formed in mid-1942 in Königsberg, Eastern Prussia, under the command of Oberst Gustav Wilke.
 Intended to serve as infantry, its personnel were largely drawn from surplus Luftwaffe (German Air Force) ground crew.
 The division included four battalions of infantry, as well as artillery, engineer and signal units although it lacked regimental staff.
-After training was completed in December 1942 it was sent to Army Group North as part of the 18th Army although still under Luftwaffe command.
+After training was completed in December 1942 it was sent to Army Group North as part of Georg Lindemanns 18th Army although still under Luftwaffe command.
 Stationed near Novgorod, it was transferred to the Army in December 1943.
 The division saw little fighting until the withdrawal from Leningrad in January 1944 during which it was involved in heavy defensive battles north of Novgorod.

 The division's personnel were inadequately trained for its role as infantry and due to the heavy losses incurred in the Soviet attacks of the 1943/1944 winter, the division itself was disbanded shortly afterwards.
 Its surviving personnel were absorbed by the 28th Jager Division.